nielsbaloe/vertxui/README.md

 ### More

-Currently GWT is used, because it is by far the most efficiënt and full-featured Java 8 implementation out there.
-In the first month, TeaVM is used, which is 1000% faster in compiling but does not correctly support all lambda notations.
-The same goes for jsweet, Vertxui was ported into jsweet in about half an hour, but jsweet does not support all Java constructions (not even enums properly).
+Currently GWT -extremely wrapped away- is used, because it is by far the most efficiënt and full-featured Java 2 Javascript implementation out there.
+In the first month, TeaVM was used, which is 1000% faster in compiling but does not correctly support lambda's.
+The same goes for jsweet, Vertxui was ported into jsweet in about half an hour, but jsweet does not support all Java constructions (like enums) and does not do a very good job in 100% Java support.
+GWT is actually very reliable, it's been chewed on since 2006 ;) .

-Polyglot is possible as long as the sourcecode is included in the jars.
+Polyglot is possible as long as the sourcecode is included in the jars, there are vague plans to support Groovy as a proof of concept.

 Niels Gorisse